benSlaughter/allotment/README.md

 _More on [stopwatches](#allotment-stopwatches)_

-If a recording name does not exists, then a NameError shall be raised.
+**If a recording name does not exists, then a NameError is raised.**

 ### Accessing performance results

-Performance recordings are stored within a hash.
-The reperformance results are logged to an array under the recording name.
-They can be access from Allotment at any time:
+Allotment stores all the performance recordings as and when they happen.
+If multiple recording of the same event exist they are stored in an array.
+Allotment also patches Array with an average function.

 ```ruby
 hash = Allotment.results